uaih3k9x/WebAssignment/README.md

 ### Color design.
 - I used Adobe Color for color matching and used the low-brightness colors, which made the UI Sophistication: Dark or low brightness color schemes often convey a sense of luxury and professionalism, which is popular in many modern and tech-savvy designs.

+### Challenges.
+- The most of the challenge that I faced is the frontend UI design.
+I'm not very skilled in the css and html design.
+I tried many times to make the animation for the opacity and the transitionY.
+I used the skill that I learned when I'm learning the video editing and VFX.
+I think I've made the best view that I can do.

+- I tried to design the backend in the http request way, And I'm confused if I need to use the socket because I think it may be harder to maintain a 'state machine'.
+But the socket is familiar with the http, I can easily design what to response in a specific request.
+So finally I switched to the socket IO in the quiz logic, But I kept the leaderboard as a http API for further work like if we need to show the leaderboard as the default view of the quiz page.

+---
+Thank for your review, That is all of my work.